CatboyCoding/SenseUI-Reborn/README.md

 1. List

 # Documentation:
+#### How to load
+1. Create script "SenseUI.lua" in Aimware window
+1. Load it (it will be colored in menu, also it will write to console that load is success)
+1. Get some script (example one, or create your own)
+1. Load script
+1. Profit

+#### How to make own script
+1. Read documentation
+1. Follow example code
+1. Explore SenseUI.lua
+1. Profit

 #### Tables
 * **SenseUI.Keys** - Table that contains all keycodes. __*Example:*__ "__\\__" key equals to "backslash". __KEEP IN MIND:__ "__END__" key is equals to "__end_key__"!
+* **SenseUI.KeyDetection** - Table that contains key detection methods.
+Always on - key will be always ON; On hotkey - key will be ON if user hold it, and OFF if he doesn't; Toggle - key will be toggled ON if it's OFF, and toggled OFF if it's ON; Off hotkey - key will be OFF if user hold it, and ON if he doesn't.

 #### Methods
 * *bool* **SenseUI.BeginWindow** ( id, x, y, width, height ) - Draws basic window